bdbiworkshops/bdbi-mobile-data-viz/README.md

 # bdbi-mobile-data-viz
-Build Hikify, a hiking step tracker that follows your movement with a 'yearly' Wrapped feature.
-We'll introduce expo-sensors and react-native-gifted-charts in order to access mobile accelerometers and generate line/radar charts.
+Build Hikify, a statistical step tracker on your phone!
+We'll use React Native for our frontend, expo-sensors to read mobile accelerometers and react-native-gifted-charts to create the visuals.